israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  Strict mode simplifies how variable names map to particular variable definitions in the code.
  Many compiler optimizations rely on the ability to say that variable _X_ is stored in _that_ location: this is critical to fully optimizing JavaScript code.

+ JavaScript sometimes makes this basic mapping of name to variable definition in the code impossible to perform until runtime.